 All partners are required to adhere to security best practices so they can secure partner and customer environments.
 Adhering to these best practices helps mitigate security issues and remediate security escalations, ensuring the customer's trust isn't compromised.

 To protect you and your customers, we require that partners to take the following actions immediately:

 Enable MFA for all user accounts in your partner tenant

 You must enforce MFA on all user accounts in your partner tenants.
 Users must be challenged by MFA when they sign in to Microsoft commercial cloud services or when they transact in the Cloud Solution Provider program through Partner Center or via APIs.

 MFA enforcement follows these guidelines:

-- Partners who use Microsoft-supported Microsoft Azure Active Directory (Azure AD) multifactor authentication.
-For more information, see Multiple ways to enable Azure AD MFA (MFA supported)
+- Partners who use Microsoft-supported Microsoft Entra multifactor authentication.
+For more information, see Multiple ways to enable Microsoft Entra multifactor authentication (MFA supported)

 - Partner who implemented any third-party MFA and part of the exception list can still access Partner Center and APIs with exceptions but can't manage customer using DAP/GDAP (no exceptions allowed)

 - If the partner's organization was previously granted an exception for MFA, users who manage customer tenants as part of the CSP program must have enabled Microsoft MFA requirements before March 1, 2022.
 Failure to comply with MFA requirements may result in the loss of customer tenant access.